 Pursuant to 18 U.S.C.
-Section 1350, as created by Section 906 of the Sarbanes-Oxley Act of 2002, the undersigned Chief Executive Officer and Chief Financial Officer of EnergyTEK Corp. (formerly Broadleaf Capital Partners, Inc.) (the "Company") does hereby certify, to the best of such officer's knowledge, that:
+Section 1350, as created by Section 906 of the Sarbanes-Oxley Act of 2002, the undersigned Chief Executive Officer of EnergyTEK Corp. (formerly

-- 1. The Quarterly Report on Form 10-Q of EnergyTek Corp.
-(Formerly Broadleaf Capital Partners, Inc.) (the Company) fully complies with the requirements of Section 13(a) or Section 15(d), as applicable, of the Securities Exchange Act of 1934, as amended; and - 2.
-The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company for the quarter ending June 30, 2015.
+- 1. The Quarterly Report on Form 10-Q of EnergyTek Corp.(Formerly Broadleaf Capital Partners, Inc.) fully complies with the requirements of Section 13(a) or Section 15(d), as applicable, of the Securities Exchange Act of 1934, as amended; and - 2.
+The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company for the quarter ending September 30, 2015.